THE ANCIENT GREEK WORLD

 The Temple of Apollo is only one within an entire city you can walk around and lies beneath the Acrocorinth.
 The Acrocorinth is the largest and tallest acropolis in Greece and the fortress protected the route across the land into the Peloponnese.

-For a comprehensive post on the Ancient Corinth, see Ancient Corinth and Acrocorinth
+For a comprehensive article on Ancient Corinth, see Ancient Corinth and Acrocorinth

 Epidaurus is the reputed birthplace of Asclepius, the son of Apollo and the Greek god of medicine.
 The Asclepius at Epidaurus.
 Today the most impressive remaining ruins of Epidaurus are its magnificent theater at the southeast end of the Sanctuary of Asclepius.